gammu/gammu/docs/manual/gammu/index.rst

     just run :program:`unix2dos` on the resulting file before uploading it your your phone.

-.. option:: --nokiacomposer file
+.. option:: nokiacomposer file

     Show, how to enter RTTL ringtone in composer existing in many Nokia phones (and how should it look like).

-.. option:: --nokiadebug filename [[v11-22] [,v33-44]...]
+.. option:: nokiadebug filename [[v11-22] [,v33-44]...]

-.. option:: --nokiadisplayoutput
+.. option:: nokiadisplayoutput

-.. option:: --nokiadisplaytest number
+.. option:: nokiadisplaytest number

-.. option:: --nokiagetadc
+.. option:: nokiagetadc

-.. option:: --nokiagetoperatorname
+.. option:: nokiagetoperatorname

     6110.c phones have place for name for one GSM network (of course, with flashing it's possible to change all names, but Gammu is not flasher ;-)).
 You can get this name using this option.

-.. option:: --nokiagetpbkfeatures memorytype
+.. option:: nokiagetpbkfeatures memorytype

-.. option:: --nokiagetscreendump
+.. option:: nokiagetscreendump

-.. option:: --nokiagett9
+.. option:: nokiagett9

     This option should display T9 dictionary content from DCT4 phones.

-.. option:: --nokiagetvoicerecord location
+.. option:: nokiagetvoicerecord location

     Get voice record from location and save to WAV file.
 File is coded using GSM 6.10 codec (available for example in win32).
 Name